 Get inspired by some of the research already funded

-To date, the fund has awarded nearly £9.3 million to 30 research projects since 2017.
+As of December 2022, the LifeArc Philanthropic Fund has awarded £14.6 million to 45 research projects since 2017.
 Click on the items below to find out about the projects we have funded and which are making progress towards translating science into treatments or diagnostics for the following rare and ultra-rare diseases:

 Project title: SRSF1-targeted gene therapy for C9ORF72-linked Amyotrophic Lateral Sclerosis and Frontotemporal Dementia